colshrapnel/colshrapnel.github.io/stackoverflow.md

+---
-### It's time to admit that Stack Overflow is not so good at answering questions
+title: It's time to admit that Stack Overflow is not so good at answering questions
+---

 And no, it's not about chatGPT.
 The problem is much older and deeper.